Mulla Kamal Salahzahi

-Mulla Kamal Salahzehi(full name: Hajji Mulla Kamal Khan Salahzahi Baloch), (واجہ ملا کمال ھان سلاھزھی بلۏچ) (martyred 19 October 2025) was a respected Baloch tribal elder, peace advocate, and community mediator from Iranian Balochistan.
+Haji Mulla Kamal Khan Salahzahi Baloch (واجہ ملا کمال ھان سلاھزھی بلۏچ; died died 19 October 2025) was a Baloch tribal chieftain, peace activist and community mediator from Iranian Balochistan.
 He was widely known for his efforts in promoting reconciliation among Baloch tribes and for his outspoken criticism of the Islamic Republic of Iran.

 Early life

 Mulla Kamal was born in the village of Gurnag in Sarbaz County, located in Sistan and Baluchestan Province, Iran.

 He became widely known for his role in resolving tribal disputes and fostering unity among Baloch communities, especially in southeastern Iran.

 His efforts in promoting peace and reconciliation earned him the title "Father of Peace in Balochistan" among many Baloch activists.

 Peace advocacy

 Throughout his life, Mulla Kamal worked to mediate conflicts and encourage peaceful dialogue among Baloch tribes.

 He was active in tribal affairs in Iranshahr (also known as Pahra), and his influence extended across southeastern Iran.

 According to the Balochistan Human Rights Group, he was recognized as a key figure in promoting peace and tribal unity.